dav1d-c/github-webhook-example/README.md

 go run main.go
 ```

-Also setup some Ingress (using ngrok) in another terminal window:
+Also setup some Ingress *(using `ngrok`)* in another terminal window:

 ```
 ngrok http 8080
 ```

-Then take the resulting `[random-bits-your-rev-ip].ngrok.io` FQDN from ngrok and use it to configure a webhook reciever in the GitHub UI of your GitHub Organization.
+Then take the resulting `[random-bits-yo-ur-rev-ip].ngrok.io` FQDN from ngrok and use it to configure a webhook reciever in the GitHub UI of your GitHub Organization.
 Please ensure that Repository create events are contained within your events selection *(otherwise the desired events will not reach the webhook reciever for processing).*

 When creating new GitHub repositories under your Organization, it is important to make the following selections:
 * **Public** *(A limitation of my free service tier GitHub Organization)*